 Just warm the oil and you’ll see the cloudy appearance vanish into thin air.

-3. Eat Coconut Oil Sparingly… It’s a Fat After All
+Myth #3: Eat Coconut Oil Sparingly… It’s a Fat After All

 I don’t do that.
-I eat wholeheartedly and as much as my body can take it.
+I eat coconut oil wholeheartedly and as much as my body can take it.
 It would be such a shame if you eat it sparingly since it really helps a lot in boosting your immunity and metabolism.

 However, it is still a fat that contributes about 9 calories per gram to your intake.
 So, to make sure you don’t heap on excess calories that cause weight gain, instead of eating sparingly, just cut back on other foods when you incorporate coconut oil into your diet.